Finding healthy activities for kids isn’t always easy!

-Keeping our kids entertained and active isn’t always easy.
-Sometimes I have to get creative and think outside the box of things we can do to keep things interesting.
-I wanted to share with you today some great ideas for fulfilling and healthy kids activities.
+Sometimes you have to get creative and think outside the box of things you can do to keep things interesting.

 - Family Hikes- A quick internet search will lead you to hiking trails around your community.
 Most hiking trails I’ve found list a level of difficulty.
 If you are just beginning try out an easy trail to get the kids out exploring!